 - Import the

 Initialize the MoPub SDK on app launches.
-You can typically do that in your AppDelegate.
-Note: If you have been using the
+Typically this is done in your AppDelegate.
+Note: The

-[[MoPub sharedInstance] initializeRewardedVideoWithGlobalMediationSettings] API, it has been deprecated in the 5.0.0 SDK release, so make sure to start using the new initialization API.
+[[MoPub sharedInstance] initializeRewardedVideoWithGlobalMediationSettings] API is deprecated starting with MoPub SDK v5.0.0, so be sure to use the new initialization API.

-You do not need to explicitly initialize any mediated rewarded video network SDKs via their APIs — the MoPub SDK properly handles that logic on your behalf.
+It’s not necessary to explicitly initialize any mediated rewarded video network SDKs via their APIs; the MoPub SDK handles that logic on your behalf.

-Cache a rewarded video for the given ad unit ID (often a placement within the app, e.g. game-over screen or in-app store):
+Cache a rewarded video for a given ad unit ID (often a placement within the app; for example, a game-over screen or in-app store):

 Check if the rewarded video has been fully cached by calling

-hasAdAvailableForAdUnitID: before offering to display it to the user.
+hasAdAvailableForAdUnitID: before offering to play it to the user.

 Show the rewarded video when the user clicks to watch it.

-customData accepts an NSString containing any applicable data unique to that user you would like to pass to the ad request.
+NSStringcontaining any applicable data that is unique to the user and which you want to pass to the ad request.

 [MPRewardedVideo presentRewardedVideoAdForAdUnitID:@"YOUR_AD_UNIT_ID" fromViewController:self withReward:YOUR_MPRewardedVideoReward customData:@"YOUR_CUSTOM_DATA"];